neural-reckoning/cosyne-tutorial-2022/README.md

   ```
   conda env create -f environment_brian.yml
   ```
   This will download and install all dependencies.
-It will likely take a while.
+  It will take a while.

 - If any errors pop up, retry the command with elevated privileges.
   - On Windows, close the terminal and reopen it with "Run as Administrator".